Accountant CV Examples

 What qualities make a good accountant?

-The qualities that make a good account include a mixture of formal qualifications and personal abilities:
+The qualities that make a good accountant include a mixture of formal qualifications and personal abilities:

 - An accountant should be able to work with the latest accounting or financial software and be aware of a range of accounting methods.